 Gillnet fisheries operate mainly in shallow waters, and are directed at cod during its migration to the main spawning grounds south and west of Iceland in the first and second quarter.
 There is also a gillnet fishery conducted in very shallow areas in fjords north and west of Iceland, targeting lumpfish.
 Gillnet fisheries conducted in deeper areas target Greenland halibut and anglerfish.
-Total gillnet effort has decreased by more than half in 2018, from a peak in 2004, mainly because of decreased gillnet fishery for cod and saithe.
+Total gillnet effort has decreased by more than half in 2019, from a peak in 2004, mainly because of decreased gillnet fishery for cod and saithe.
 In the most recent three years, gillnet effort targeting Greenland halibut has increased considerably on the continental slope in the northern and eastern part of the ecoregion.

-Longline effort has been relatively stable during 2005-2018, whereas handline effort has increased.
+Longline and handline effort increased from 2000 to 2010 and although it has decreased slightly since then, it still remains high.
 These fisheries mainly operate in shallow waters, targeting cod and haddock.
-Longline fisheries in deeper waters target cod, tusk, ling, and blue ling.
+Longline fisheries in deeper waters target cod, tusk, ling, and blue ling (bli.27.5a14).